Ethan-schonfeld/SpineGAN/README.md

 studies in a directory above the model training notebook.

 To train the GAN use instructions from: https://github.com/lucidrains/stylegan2-pytorch which this training uses.

+To generate, move the checkpoint file you wish to generate from to models/default and name the model: model_NUMBER.pt

+stylegan2_pytorch --generate --load-from NUMBER --num-generate 1000